fmhy/edit/TorrentPiracyGuide.md

 ## ▷ Aggregators

-* **Note** - Aggregators include many sources, so it's best to avoid using them for software and games.
+* **Danger** - Aggregators include many sources, so it's best to avoid using them for software and games.(If their names are included in the uploader list in the [Unsafe sites](https://fmhy.net/unsafesites) and [Untrusted uploaders](https://rentry.org/pgames#untrusted-uploaders) lists, they should definitely not be trusted!)

 ***